cwagdev/RWDevCon-Countdown/0-For-Instructor/2-Demo.markdown

 6. You must also configure the Counting Down target so that it can access the App Group you created earlier, switch to the Capabilities tab
 7. Turn on App Groups
 8. Enable the group that you created previously, for this demo I will use `group.com.raywenderlich.countdown`
 9. Your widget also needs to include the Core Data model, every target will need to include this.
-Open `Model.xcdatamodeld` and set Target Membership to include "Counting Down"
+Open `Model.xcdatamodeld` located in the "CountdownKit" group and set Target Membership to include "Counting Down"

 Great!
 Now the widget will have access to some of the same logic used by the app as well as the App Group.